Aug 28 - Sept 25

 To create mosaics, students make tesserae, small pieces of ceramic tile, by rolling out slabs of clay, firing, glazing and firing again.
 The colored tile slabs are broken down into smaller pieces to fit into the designs the students conceive.
 Some designs were inspired by the theme “Women We Respect”, while others were a reflection on nature and patterns.

-October 1 – 26, 2018
+October 1 – 23

-Black and White
+Black & White